learn-co-students/cli-data-gem-assessment-cb-000/README.md

 # My Ruby CLI project for Flatiron School

-After going through the various assignment options, I decided to use my personal love of movies and create a CLI project that will pull various chosen movies from IDBD.com, which is a fairly good source for Hollywood film information.
+After going through the various assignment options, I decided to use my personal love of movies and create a CLI project that will pull various chosen movies from the Fandango.com website, which is updated frequently and I've yet to have them give bad showtimes, summary, and video trailer information for movies and theaters in my area.

 # WHAT WILL IT DO?